Alejogb1/job-board/blog-data/plotting-graph-in-maple.md

 This should be pretty self-explanatory `title` adds a title to the top of your plot and `labels` specifies labels for the x and y axis Maple offers a lot of customizability for these things fonts sizes colors you name it if you are interested you can dive deep into the docs its pretty extensive

-Alright now lets go through some common issues and things you might run into when you are plotting.
+now lets go through some common issues and things you might run into when you are plotting.

 One big problem is the domain like I said earlier If you are plotting a function and you don't specify the domain or you give it the wrong domain your plot can look incomplete or just misleading Maple may not pick what you want by default this is where the first line of debugging should go